 The next Learning Session will be held in Detroit this October.

-Thank you to all of our partners and funders for making this work possible, and thank you to our Built for Zero communities for their unwavering commitment to ending homelessness for good.
+Thank you to all of our partners and funders for making this work and this conference possible, including the generous support of the Home Depot Foundation.
+Above all, thank you to our Built for Zero communities for their unwavering commitment to ending homelessness for good.

 Stay in the loop

 Get some good news each month!
 Updates from initiatives, inspiring stories, and ways to help.